tagspaces/documentation/browsing-files.md

 ### TreeMap View

-**TreeMap** offers a representation of all files and folders, where the size of the squares correspond to filesizes, relative to the root and each other, while the structure of the suares represents folder hierarchy.
+**TreeMap** offers a representation of all files and folders, where the size of the squares correspond to file sizes, relative to the root and each other, while the structure of the squares represents folder hierarchy.

 ![](/media/folderviz-treemap.png)

 ### TreeMap-Navi View

-**TreeMap Navi** is just liek Treemap, but without the hierarchy. here the squares fully use up the available User Interface, allowing for a better visual representation of relative file sizes.
+**TreeMap Navi** is just like TreeMap, but without the hierarchy. here the squares fully use up the available User Interface, allowing for a better visual representation of relative file sizes.
 This can be useful for finding large files or folders.

 ![](/media/folderviz-treemap-navi.png)

 ### Bilevel Partition

-**Bilevel Partition** is the most experimental and least functional of all views, basically a test to push the capabilities of folder and file visualisation.
+**Bilevel Partition** is the most experimental and least functional of all views, basically a test to push the capabilities of folder and file visualization.
 While it might produce some interesting looking results, it will most certainly be removed from a future release of TagSpaces.

 ![](/media/bilevel-partition.png)